top of page

 Right to Stay and Die at Home Planning

-Within your planning, you may like to consider the Right to Stay and Die at Home planning.
+Within your planning, you may like to consider the Right to Stay and Die at Home planning and produce a Document of Decisions to be kept with your other legal documents (In your Advance Care Plan folder).

-We will consider use of the Letter of Wishes which often accompanies a Will as you may also include other details such as your funeral arrangements and you may be as brief or detailed as you wish.
-This can always be updated with further detail in the event of a serious illness or change of circumstances.
-Otherwise, you are now prepared in the event of unforseen circumstances and can move forward to living your best life..
+We will consider use of the Letter of Wishes which often accompanies a Will.
+You may also include other details you wish for such as your funeral arrangements and you may be as brief or detailed as you wish.
+This can be updated at any time such in the event of a serious illness or change of circumstances.
+This will also prepare you in the event of unforseen circumstances and can move forward to living your best life.

 So pick your Will making professionals carefully.